Fairfield

 Population growth drivers in Fairfield are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Fairfield's population, as of Aug 2025, is approximately 19,197.
-This figure represents an increase of 949 people since the 2021 Census, which recorded a population of 18,248.
-The estimated resident population in June 2024 was 19,044, with an additional 119 validated new addresses contributing to this growth.
-This results in a population density ratio of 4,538 persons per square kilometer, placing Fairfield in the top 10% of national locations assessed by AreaSearch.
-The area's 5.2% growth since the 2021 Census exceeds the SA3 area's 2.0%, indicating Fairfield as a regional growth leader.
-Overseas migration accounted for approximately 92.3% of overall population gains during recent periods.
+Fairfield's population, as of November 2025, is approximately 19,197 people.
+This figure represents a growth of 949 individuals, marking an increase of 5.2% since the 2021 Census which recorded a population of 18,248.
+The change is inferred from the estimated resident population of 19,044 in June 2024 and an additional 119 validated new addresses since the Census date.
+This results in a population density ratio of 4,538 persons per square kilometer, placing Fairfield within the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Fairfield's growth rate of 5.2% since the 2021 census exceeds that of the SA3 area at 2.2%, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 92.3% of overall population gains during recent periods, driving primary growth for Fairfield.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
+AreaSearch is utilizing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-By 2041, Fairfield's population is forecasted to increase significantly in the top quartile of national statistical areas, with an expected expansion of 5,879 persons, representing a total gain of 29.8% over the 17 years.
+Future population trends forecast a significant increase, with Fairfield expected to expand by 5,879 persons by 2041 based on the latest population numbers, recording an overall gain of 29.8% over the 17-year period.

 Frequently Asked Questions - Population